adriendemaegdt/adriendemaegdt/README.md

-- 👋 Hi, I’m Adrien Demaegdt
+- 👋 Hi, I’m Adrien Demaegdt a Data Scientist master student.
 - 👀 I’m interested in data science, ecology and entrepreneurship.
 - 🌱 I’m currently learning React Native, Tensorflow, SQL.
 - 💞️ I’m looking to collaborate on everykind of project related to DATA and GREENTECH :)